Colorado Springs Domestic Violence Defense Attorneys

 Domestic violence charges are serious.
 If you are being accused of domestic violence, Colorado Springs criminal defense lawyer Timothy R. Bussey can offer experienced and aggressive representation in your defense.
-Call (719) 475-2555 to learn more about your legal rights and options.
+Call (719) 475-2555 for answers to your legal questions and to learn more about your legal rights and options.

 There are many different criminal acts that are classified as domestic violence when they involve two people who have or have had an intimate relationship.
 Any crime committed in Colorado Springs between couples or those who have been involved in an intimate relationship, involving coercion, assault, punishment, intimidation or revenge can result in domestic violence charges.
 Even destroying property can result in domestic violence charges under Colorado law if it was done out of spite or anger against a spouse, partner, cohabitant or family member.

 Under normal circumstances, it is at the discretion of the Colorado Springs officer to determine if an arrest should be made.
 In domestic violence cases, however, officers are required to make an arrest if there is probable cause to believe that a crime has been committed.
 This law was created to prevent future domestic violence incidents, but it often results in unnecessary arrests based on misunderstandings.

 Domestic violence is not a charge in itself, but an enhancement to another offense.
 The types of offenses that may include a domestic violence enhancement include but are not limited to: